Ways to be Charitable with Your Wedding Plans

-If you're wondering how to incorporate charitable donations into your wedding, check out this post!
-Consider suggested charities, charitable wedding ideas, and tips on how to inform your guests!
+Want to incorporate charitable donations into your wedding?
+Learn about some great charities, charitable wedding ideas, and tips on how to inform your guests of your plans.

 1. Do your research